-In this paper we propose a natural evolution of the transport layer in data centres from TCP to multipath TCP.
-We show that multipath TCP can effectively and seamlessly use available bandwidth, providing significantly improved throughput and better fairness in all the above topologies, when compared to single path TCP and flow level Valiant Load Balancing.
-We also show that multipath TCP outperforms or at least matches the performance of centralized flow scheduling without needing centralized knowledge and control and the associated the scalability problems, and without requiring additional infrastructure.
+Plainly put, there is a mismatch between single-path transport and the multitude of available network paths.
+We propose a natural evolution of data center transport from TCP to multipath TCP.
+We show that multipath TCP can effectively and seamlessly use available bandwidth, providing improved throughput and better fairness in these new topologies when compared to single path TCP and randomized flow-level load balancing.
+We also show that multipath TCP outperforms laggy centralized flow scheduling without needing centralized control or additional infrastructure.